Trampers winched from Kaimai Range due to fast-moving rivers

-Three trampers are being airlifted out of the Kaimai Range due to fast-moving rivers.
+Three trampers have been airlifted out of the Kaimai Range due to fast-moving rivers.

 Police were called to the Tuahu Track in the Manawaru area about 9.20am.